What Happened On This Day October 31 In F1 History?

 1988

-Born in Aigle, Switzerland, Sebastien Buemi entered Formula 1 through Red Bull’s young driver program.
-When Sebastian Vettel moved to Red Bull, Buemi replaced him at Toro Rosso.
-Buemi impressed by outqualifying his teammate, Sebastien Bourdais, in his first Grand Prix, the 2009 Australian Grand Prix, and finishing seventh.
+Born on this day in Aigle, Switzerland, Sebastien Buemi entered Formula 1 through the Red Bull Young Driver Program, replacing Sebastian Vettel at Toro Rosso when he moved to the parent Red Bull team.
+Buemi impressed by outqualifying his teammate, Sebastien Bourdais, in his first race, the 2009 Australian Grand Prix, and finishing seventh.
 After a solid start, Buemi showed promise and finished the season in 16th.
-After three seasons, Toro Rosso dropped Buemi at the end of 2011, when he moved into WEC and Formula E. However, he revived a role with Red Bull Racing as their test and reserve driver in 2012.
+After three seasons, Toro Rosso dropped Buemi at the end of 2011, when he moved into WEC and Formula E. However, he revived a role with Red Bull as their test and reserve driver in 2012.
+After 55 starts Buemi ended his career on 29 points with his highest position in the Championship standings of 15th in 2011.
+One of his most notable incidents was the 2010 Chinese Grand Prix when a suspension failure at 200mph caused both front wheels to come off.

 1999